sindresorhus/gulp-rev/readme.md

 }
 ```

-The following options exist for `rev.manifest(options)`:

-- **manifestName** - File name of the manifest; defaults to _rev-manifest.json_.
-Path should be specified with `gulp.dest`, see examples above.
-- **existingManifest** - Path to an existing manifest (or an object), which you want to use as the starting point.
-By default a new manifest is created.
+#### Using with multiple tasks

+In certain situations you might have css and javascript built in two different tasks, in which case you can utilize the functionality to build up your manifest
+from the previous task.
+You can accomplish this by passing a path as a string e.g. `rev.manifest('./dist/rev-manifest.json')`.

+For those other cases where you have already read in a manifest file or have created one programatically, `rev.manifest` can also take an object literal,
+e.g. `rev.manifest({ 'app.js': 'app.js-19124j32.js' })` and that will be merged with the newly generated manifest.

-_Note: When specifying a **existingManifest** path, you still need to use `gulp.dest(..)` to actually create a manifest.
+_Note: When specifying an existing manifest, you still need to use `gulp.dest(..)` to actually create a manifest.
 If you want to overwrite the
 existing manifest, just specify that path, e.g. `gulp.dest('./path/to/existing-manifest.json')`._

 ### Integration